vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-30-codility-lessions-in-bash.md

 permchk 4 1 3
 ```

-The next [Messing Integer Exercise](https://codility.com/programmers/task/missing_integer/) is pretty much the variation to the theme, just add uniqueness to `sort -u` to skip over duplicates
+The next [Missing Integer Exercise](https://codility.com/programmers/task/missing_integer/) is pretty much the variation to the theme, just add uniqueness to `sort -u` to skip over duplicates

 ```bash
 function findmiss {